 *Random aside: Bad beds frustrated me (I stayed in one in Manchester which felt quite literally too, like sleeping on a rock) so when I get a bed as comfy as this one at the Watergate Bay Hotel, I take the time to give it all the praise it deserves!
 I really appreciate all these little things… 🙂

-Breakfast, was a cornucopia of our favourite foods (and then some) but I skipped everything and made a bee-line for my favourite of them all – freshly made waffles!
+Breakfast was a cornucopia of our yummy foods (and then some) but I skipped everything and made a bee-line for my favourite of them all – freshly made waffles!
 And not ‘freshly-made waffle but they’ve been sitting around for a few minutes’ either – actual ‘waffle-iron to plate’ freshness!

 Fed, caffeinated and ready to face the day, we headed out to a rather dramatic scene on the Cornwall coast.
 It’d been drizzling and the sky was grey (it looked rather otherworldly) so I figured our surfing lesson would be cancelled but us Brits certainly don’t let a little thing like the weather stop us from having fun!

 And boy was it fun!
 Thing is, it was fairly warm despite the drizzle but I thought I would be cold in the water but that never happened thanks to those wetsuits.

 *Seriously, after a while, I wanted to take it off as it gets very toasty in them – which I am not complaining about – I like it warm and toasty.